 At playgroup we encourage lots of messy play.
 We will provide aprons for your child but this is no guarantee that you child will stay clean!
 So please bear this in mind when bringing you child.
 If your child is toilet trained or in the process of toilet training do put your child in clothes that are easy for us and them to manage.
 Please supply a change of clothes for your child in a named bag.
 If your child is in nappies you will need to supply us with nappies and wipes in a named bag.

 Before the end of the 12.30pm session the children will have story time and then some of the children will go home.
-The children staying will then have their healthy packed lunch.
+The children staying will then have their healthy packed lunch, with limited sugary snacks.
 After lunch the children will have free play until home time.

 Photographs & Videoing